The 15 Best Highlights to See on Green Island (Ludao)

 The Secret Cave at Youzihu

-While you’re still at Youzihu, there’s another spot worth checking out, and this one really has been kept a secret… for now at least!
+While you’re still at Youzihu, there’s another spot worth checking out, and this one is still a secret… for now at least!
 Head right of the impromptu parking lot and keep following the coast across the uneven volcanic coastline until you reach a beautiful little sea-cave cut off from the ocean.

 As it’s only connected to the sea during high tide, the cave acts as an enormous rockpool trapping a myriad of different sea critters within!
 The beams of light cutting through to the bottom of the pool really brings something different to this one!